pluginsGLPI/doc/source/formcreator/export_import.rst

 2. Use the toolbar to import forms.

 .. image:: images/import_forms.png
-   :scale: 100 %

 3. Select one or more JSON files created with the same version of Formcreator and validate.

 .. image:: images/import_forms_2.png
-   :scale: 100 %

-4. Depending on the complexity and the quantity of forms the process may be slow.
+1. Depending on the complexity and the quantity of forms the process may be slow.
 Please be patient.

-5. Carefully check the messages when the import completes.
+2. Carefully check the messages when the import completes.
 You may get warnings and errors.

 Import behavior
 ^^^^^^^^^^^^^^^